-If you don't have a copy of the Provider Directory, you can request a copy from member services.
-You can also find the most recent information on our website at www.peopleshealth.com.
+If you don't have a copy of the Provider Directory, you can request a copy from Customer Service.
+You can also find this information on our website at peopleshealth.com.

 Section 3.3 The plan's List of Covered Drugs (Formulary)